AdobeDocs/experience-manager-cloud-service.fr-FR/help/sites-cloud/administering/content-fragments/overview.md

 ### Exemple WKND {#wknd-sample}

-Les exemples [WKND Site et WKND Shared](/help/implementing/developing/introduction/develop-wknd-tutorial.md) sont fournis pour vous aider à en savoir plus sur AEM as a Cloud Service.
+Les exemples [Site WKND et WKND Shared](/help/implementing/developing/introduction/develop-wknd-tutorial.md) sont fournis pour vous aider à en savoir plus sur AEM as a Cloud Service.

 <!-- CHECK: which links can/should be used these days? -->